GabeGibb/valdle/README.md

 Given just a picture, can you use your Valorant map knowledge to try and guess the exact callout?
 # Demo
 ![image](https://github.com/GabeGibb/valdle/assets/97437160/4c6e9016-8521-49bb-9145-f6f4d1a36881)

+# On Valorant Update
+- edit maps info manually if change
+- redownload and clean weapons info
+- scrape new agents' quotes and add them to quotes if new agent
+- redownload agents if new agent
 # Contributors
 - Gabriel Gibb
 - Kelly Serafico